Astrophotography, or “imaging” as

 electronics, including a headless computer (no monitor or keyboard), are

 contained in a simple box hung on the pier.
-This keeps cables short and organized
+This keeps cables short and

+operations.
 Occasionally I’ll use my iPhone when I’m away from home.

 I use software popular with many

-deep sky imagers: Windows 10 Pro with TheSkyX planetarium software, ASTAP for
+deep sky imagers: Windows 10 Pro with TheSkyX

-plate solving, PHD2 for guiding, NINA for image capture, MaxIm for image
+planetarium software, ASTAP for plate solving, PHD2 for guiding, NINA for image

-calibration, CCDStack for stacking and initial stretching, and Photoshop with a
+capture, MaxIm for image calibration, CCDStack for stacking and initial stretching, and Photoshop

-bit of PixInsight for image processing.
-NINA lets me run the whole thing while
+with a bit of PixInsight for image processing.
+NINA

-I get a good night’s sleep.
-It can automatically sequence through the objects
+lets me run the whole thing while I get a good night’s sleep.
+It can

-I’ve selected with the appropriate filters, focus the scope, rotate the camera
+filters, focus the scope, rotate the camera as needed, correct for pointing

-as needed, correct for pointing errors, select guide stars, make calibration
+errors, select guide stars, make calibration frames, and of course take the

-frames, and of course take the images that I can process the next day.
+images that I can process the next day.

 I can fully understand why multi-hour exposures